williamhoos/testrepo/docs/source/data.rst

   * **Non-base views** - Will be all other views that are not a base view. *i.e.*, aggregate views, compount views, ...etc.
 All these views are read only.
 No CUD operation should be performed on these views.

+..
+Attention::  We need to confirm through the audit that the foregiong description of views is still accurate.

 Data Objects
 ------------

-Views will be mapped to data objects.
+Views into the dbPPMS database are mapped to data objects.
 All data clients beyond the data mediator layer use Data Objects as the primary data exchange format.
 This ensures that data clients get no insight to the database schema.
 There are multiple benefits to this:

   * Database security in case of security breaches
   * No coupling between the middle tier and the data tier